littleosbook/littleosbook/output.md

 Hz.

 The divisor is a 16 bit number, but we can only send 8 bits at a time.
-Therefore, we must first send an instruction telling the serial port to expect first the highest 8 bits, then the lowest.
+Therefore, we must first send an instruction telling the serial port to first expect the highest 8 bits, then the lowest.
 This is done by sending `0x80` to the send line command port.
-For can look like this:
+An example is shown below:

 ~~~ {.c}
     #include "io.h" /* io.h is implement in the section "Moving the cursor" */